Roblox/foreman/README.md

 ```

 ### Authentication
 To install tools from a private GitHub repository, Foreman supports authenticating with a [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
-When creating the token in GitHub, make sure to grant access to the `repo` scope.
+When creating the token in GitHub:

+1. Make sure to configure the token to have access to the `repo` scope
+2. Once created, you may need to click the `Configure SSO` button next to the token to auhtorize it for SSO usage.
+Whether or not you need to do this will depend on the GitHub org that you need to access.

 Use `foreman github-auth` to pass an authentication token to Foreman, or open `~/.foreman/auth.toml` and follow the contained instructions.